SimonMaracine/checkers-engine/engine/protocol.md

 This command should do nothing, if the engine is not in the process of thinking.

-The engine is obligated to have a valid result even if it was stopped from thinking very early.
+The engine must have a valid result even if it was stopped from thinking very early.

 ### GETPARAMETERS